fruttasecca/hay_checker/README.md

 python3 hay_checker.py --config <path to config.json>
 ```

-to use *distributed* or *centralized* versions, respectively.
+to use the *distributed* or *centralized* versions, respectively.
+The distributed version will use spark for data importing and computation, the centralized  version
+will use spark for data importing and pandas for computation.

 **Input**

-A .json configuration file, where the following values must be provided:
+A .json configuration file, where the following values can be provided:

 |             |                                                                                                                                                                                                                                                 |
 |-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|